 Mortgages for investors

 The key features of this loan program are similar to those for owner-occupied loans in terms of income verification, asset verification and down payments.
 Investors who are interested in these loans can qualify with a debt to income ratio up to 50% and the subject property doesn’t need to have positive cash flow.
-This loan is available in amounts up to $1,500,000.
+This loan is available in amounts up to $3,000,000.

 Lite Doc loans when others fall short

-Lite Doc loans are available for 1-4 unit properties, including second homes, condos, properties under development, non-warrantable condos and New York co-ops.
-Loan terms include 5/1 and 7/1 ARMs as well as 15-year and 30-year fixed rate mortgage loans.
-In addition to individuals, we also accept corporations and LLCs into the program, which is helpful if you cater to that type of clientele.
+Lite Doc loans are available for 1-4 unit properties, including second homes, condos, PUDs, non-warrantable condos and co-ops.
+Loan terms include 5/6-month and 7/6-month ARMs as well as 15-year and 30-year fixed rate mortgage loans.
+In addition to individuals, we also accept corporations and LLCs for our investor programs, which is helpful if you cater to that type of clientele.